LisaW831/Software_Engineering_dreamteam/use-cases/use-case3.md

-# USE CASE: 3 Produce Reports on cities in specified cateogries.
+# USE CASE: 3 Produce Reports on cities in specified categories.
 All organised from largest population to smallest

 ## CHARACTERISTIC INFORMATION